liqili/spring-oauth2-demo/README.md

 An oauth2 show case based on spring cloud(zuul,eureka,oauth2), using JWT(JSON Web Token).

-Webapp is an API gateway and oauth2 client, and it is also a resource server protected by oauth2 which represents all the internal web services.
+Webapp is an API gateway and oauth2 client which represents all the internal web services.

 Auth-server is an authentication and authorization server protected by spring security modules.

+Resource centre is a resource server protected by oauth2.

 mvn spring-boot:run